Mary Claire Woster, LPC

 Licensed Professional Counselor

 Claire Woster is a Licensed Professional Counselor (LPC).
 She is passionate about the resilience inherent to all people.
-She uses this passion to cultivate dynamic relationships with clients that illuminates personal strengths and cultivates empowerment.
-Through use of therapeutic relationship, Claire aids in exploration of needs, values, and belief systems which allows for development of the most direct healing path for each person she works with based on their unique background.
+She uses this passion to cultivate a healing dynamic with clients that illuminates personal strengths and fosters empowerment.
+Through the use of therapeutic relationship, Claire aids in exploration of needs, values, and belief systems which allows for development of the most direct healing path for each person she works with based on their unique background.

 Claire views every symptom, thought, emotion, behavior, and belief as having an important message.
 She teaches approachable mindfulness techniques that help clients develop the ability to explore difficult areas of their lives with curiosity.
 This compassionate self-exploration disconnects identification with negative thought and behavior processes, fosters internally sourced self-esteem, and aids in the re-storying of narratives associated with experience.

 Claire has specific training to work with trauma survivors and trauma response at a somatic level.
 She utilizes knowledge about brain/body processes to normalize trauma activation and the effect it has on relationships with self and others.
 She teaches clients to investigate the language of their body which aids in the development of tools to regulate emotion, promotes agency over internal experience, and increases distress tolerance.
 Claire also utilizes cognitive therapy techniques that increase experience of choice around response to thought, emotion, and behavior patterns.

 Claire is a LGBTQAI+ competent, sex and kink positive clinician.
 She is drawn to work with adults who experience symptoms related to trauma response, grief, depression, shame, and anxiety as well as clients who experience personality, attachment and relationship-related disorders.